data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

        alt="Working with Coiled" width="50%" /></a>

 **Hugo:**
-So yeah... let's jump into - into dataframes (opens notebook two at `localhost`)
+So yeah... let's jump into - into Dask DataFrames (opens notebook two at `localhost`).
+So of course we write here that in the last exercise we used Dask Delayed to parallelize loading multiple csv files into a Pandas DataFrame.
+We're not - we - we haven't done that but you can definitely go through and have a look at that - but I think perhaps even more immediately relevant for a data science crowd and an analytics crowd is - which is what I see here from the reasons people - people have joined - is jumping into Dask DataFrames, and as I said before a Dask dataframe really feels like a Pandas dataframe, but internally it's composed of many different - different dataframes.
+This is one - one way to think about it, that we have all these Pandas dataframes and the collection of them is a Dask dataframe - and as we saw before they're partitioned.
+We saw when we loaded the taxi dataset in the Dask dataframe was 127 partitions right?
+Where each partition was a normal Panda - Pandas dataframe and they can live on disk as they did, early in the first example - Dask in action - or they can live on other machines as when I spun up a coiled cluster and and did it on - on AWS.

-so of course we write here that in the last exercise um we used ask delayed to parallelize uh loading multiple csv files into a pandas data frame um we're not we we haven't done that but you can definitely go through and have a look at that um but i think perhaps even more immediately relevant for a data science crowd and an analytics crowd is which is what i see here from the reasons people people have joined um is jumping into dusk data frames um and as i said before adas data frame um really feels like a pandas data frame um but internally it's composed of many different different data frames this is one one way to think about it that we have all these pandas data frames um and the collection of them is a dark data frame and as we saw before they're partitioned we saw when we loaded the taxi data set in the dash data frame was 127 partitions right um where each partition was a normal panda pandas data frame um and they can live on disk as they did early uh in the first example dark in action or they can live on other machines as when i spun up a coiled cluster and and did it on on aws um something i love about darth's data frames i mean i ran about this all the time um it's how it's the pandas
+um something i love about darth's data frames i mean i ran about this all the time um it's how it's the pandas